Towards a conjecture on a special class of matrices over commutative rings of characteristic 2: Proof of Conjecture

-where $\tr\left( \bigwedge^k A \right)$ is the trace of the $k$-th exterior power of the endmorphism induced by $A$, which can be computed as the sum of all principle minors of $A$ of size $k$ (of course a multivariate polynomial in the entries of $A$).
+where $\tr( \wedge^k A )$ is the trace of the $k$-th exterior power of the endmorphism induced by $A$, which can be computed as the sum of all principle minors of $A$ of size $k$.
+Since each minor of $A$ is the determinant of a sub-matrix, of course a multivariate polynomial in the entries of $A$, hence $f_k$ is also a multivariate polynomial in the entries of $A$ for any $1\leq k\leq s$.

 Let $R$ be a commutative ring with characteristic 2, and let $M$ and $M''$ be the matrices in Conjecture \ref{conj1}.
 Instead of a block matrix, we view $M$ as a matrix over the commutative ring $\mathcal{H}_k(R)$.
 Assume the characteristic polynomial of $M$ and $M''$ are $Q(x)=\sum_{i=0}^sQ_ix^{i}$ and $q(x)=\sum_{i=0}^sq_ix^{i}$, respectively.
 Note that $Q_i\in \mathcal{H}_k(R)$ while $q_i\in R$, $0\leq i\leq s$.
 From the above discussion, $Q_i$ and $q_i$ can be computed by evaluating the same multivariate polynomial in the corresponding entries of $M$ and $M''$, respectively.
 Since $\lambda:\;\mathcal{H}_k(R)\longrightarrow R$ is a homomorphism, we are clear that $\lambda(Q_i)=q_i$.
 From Proposition \ref{prop1} (2), we also have $Q_i^2=\lambda(Q_i)^2\cdot id=q_i^2 \cdot id$, where $id$ is the identity element of $\mathcal{H}_k(R)$, namely, $I_{2^k}$.